John Hutchings (slave trader): Alabama

 According to the Tennessee State Library and Archives, which holds a collection of Hutchings family papers, "Jackson and Hutchings acquired large tracts of land near Milton's Bluff and in northern Alabama near Florence.
 Sometime after the Treaty of Fort Jackson (1814), Hutchings moved to Huntsville where he maintained a large plantation."

 John Hutchings married Mary Smith, who was the niece of William Smith, a U.S. Senator from South Carolina.
 William Smith built a house in Huntsville in 1833.

-He died in 1817 and is buried about 20 miles northeast of Athens, Alabama, under a marker commissioned by Jackson that reads:
+Hutchings fell ill in 1817.
+In June 1817 Andrew Jackson wrote to his wife Rachel Jackson from Huntsville, "I was at the Bluff Two days & nights, Major Hutchings deserves a Meddle—he has the finest Prospect of a good crop I ever saw, his cotton far excells any crop I have seen, & I think we may calculate, on, from Eighty, to Ninety Bales—he will be in, perhaps before I return he has a bad cough, I have urged him to come in & apply proper remedies for it".
+On October 22, 1817, Andrew and Rachel Jackson arrived in Huntsville to attend his sickbed.
+A. J. Hutchings was already with them—he had been staying at the Hermitage—and Andrew Jackson became his legal guardian.
+Hutchings is buried about 20 miles northeast of Athens, Alabama, under a marker commissioned by Jackson that reads: